OpenAPI Configuration and Customization

 base: Setting the Base Path for API Routes

-The base option allows you to set a base path for all API routes managed by Chanfana.
-If provided, this base path will be prepended to all route paths when generating the OpenAPI document.
+The base option sets a base path for all API routes managed by Chanfana.
+When provided, this base path is prepended to all route paths in the generated OpenAPI document.
 This is useful when your API is served under a specific path prefix (e.g., /api/v1).

 The schema option allows you to provide a partial OpenAPI object configuration to customize the root-level properties of your generated OpenAPI document.
 This is where you can set metadata like API title, version, description, contact information, license, servers, and tags.